nim-lang/Nim/doc/tut1.rst

   var x = south      # `x` is of type `Direction`; its value is `south` echo x           # writes "south" to `stdout`

-All comparison operators can be used with enumeration types.
+All the comparison operators can be used with enumeration types.

 An enumeration's symbol can be qualified to avoid ambiguities:
 ``Direction.south``.

-The ``$`` operator can convert any enumeration value to its name, the ``ord`` proc to its underlying integer value.
+The ``$`` operator can convert any enumeration value to its name, and the ``ord`` proc can convert it to its underlying integer value.

 For better interfacing to other programming languages, the symbols of enum types can be assigned an explicit ordinal value.
-However, the ordinal values have to be in ascending order.
+However, the ordinal values must be in ascending order.
 A symbol whose ordinal value is not explicitly given is assigned the value of the previous symbol + 1.

 An explicit ordered enum can have *holes*: